wihlner-addcream/solid-wtf/README.md

 php artisan serve
 ```

+All Laravel commands should be executed from inside the `calendar-app` directory.

-The application uses SQLite by default and stores the database at `database/database.sqlite`.
+The application uses SQLite by default and stores the database at `calendar-app/database/database.sqlite`.